-Many of California’s public outdoor spaces are open with COVID-19 saftey modifications.
+Many of California’s public outdoor spaces and campgrounds may now open in certain counties with COVID-19 safety modifications.
 Follow the State’s stay home order by staying in your own community for recreation.
 Take part in outdoor activities only with members of your household.

 Check the status of outdoor spaces managed by your county or city before you leave your home.
 Visitors are advised to bring soap for handwashing and alcohol-based hand sanitizers for when water is not available.

 Visit the websites below to find an open space near you:

 California State Parks and Beaches: Some state parks, beaches and campgrounds are open.
 Make sure you check the status of parks in your area before you leave your home.
 Visitors are required to follow new guidelines to visit parks, beaches and campgrounds safely.